How to use a shampoo bar

 We have formulated our shampoo bars to work well with soft water, and mildly or moderately hard water.
 If you have extremely hard well water, you may have build up from using our shampoo bar.

-What are the best shampoo bars for problem scalp types?
+What is the best shampoo bar for problem scalp types?

 Neem - balancing formula for most problems from slightly oily, dry, scaly, dandruff